-Q What should I do if I find infected bulbs?
+Q What should I do if I find bulbs infected with narcissus bulb fly?

 A All infected bulbs should be dug up as soon as possible and burnt or binned.
 If in doubt, carefully lift suspect bulbs and examine them thoroughly.
 Healthy bulbs can be replanted, and you can encourage better growth by feeding with a general-purpose fertiliser as the leaves appear.
 Regular watering during dry spells will also help.

-Q If I buy new bulbs, how do I know they are not infected?
+Q If I buy new bulbs, how do I know they are not infected with narcissus bulb fly?

 A Always buy bulbs from a reputable supplier.
 To examine bulbs for signs of attack, press the neck of the bulb.
 Infected bulbs will be soft, especially around the neck.

-Q Are there any chemicals that would prevent attack?
+Q Are there any chemicals that would prevent attack of narcissus bulb fly?